-At least ten office hours will be held each week during the semester
+Office hours will be held for thirty minutes each week

 I will do my best to respond to voicemails and emails within 24 hours of receipt, excluding weekends.

 We will make extensive use of Canvas, a course management program that allows you to turn in your work and take quizzes online, keep track of your grades, communicate easily with me and other students in the class, etc. You must turn in all assignments on Canvas.